oat-sa/taohub-articles/articles/Frontend/Components/calculator.md

 act as separators.
 - Functions and constants are supported: `cos PI`.
 - Variables are supported, but require to be defined: `3 * x`.
-- Any functions can be turned into a binary operator by simply prefixing them with a `@`: `4 @nthrt 16` is equivalent to `nthrt(4, 16)`.
+- Any functions can be turned into a binary operator by prefixing them with a `@`: `4 @nthrt 16` is equivalent to `nthrt(4, 16)`.
 Obviously, only functions that accept two parameters can work properly with this trick.